 A majority of the Task Force members support the continuation of hunting in designated City locations.
 Dates for these locations were recommended by the Parks and Recreation staff.
 It should be noted that the in addition to the votes, the feedback included thoughtful commentary, both pro and con, regarding the benefit of urban bowhunting.
-Even after lengthy discussions on this topic, the task force was not unanimous in it's view.
 Comments in opposition to these recommendations included the view that urban hunting is entirely unacceptable while also noting that the urban harvest does not seem to be a major influence on whitetail deer population levels.

-The Iowa Department of Natural Resources (DNR) establishes 'legal hunting hours' (one-half hour before sunrise that continue to one-half hour after sunset) and the 'dates' (September 14 to January 19) for the City of Ames.
+The lowa Department of Natural Resources (DNR) establishes 'legal hunting hours' (one-half hour before sunrise that continue to one-half hour after sunset) and the 'dates' (September 14 to January 10) for the City of Ames.
 However, the City can modify these hours and dates as long as they fall within the overall DNR timeline as noted above.

-Subject to City Council action and taking the DNR established hours and dates into consideration, staff recommends the following locations, dates, and times for deer hunting.
+Subject to City Council action and taking the DNR established hours and dates into consideration, staff recommends the following locations, dates, and times for deer hunting this coming fall: